Welcome to Melbourne

 A city tour can be a great way for first-time visitors to gain an insight to Melbourne.

-Of course like all of today’s Australia, Melbourne has a deep Indigenous history that spans thousands of years.
+Of course like all of today’s Australia, Melbourne has a deep Indigenous history that spans tens of thousands of years.
 It’s more recent history is counted from the beginnings of its first permanent European-led settlement in 1835.
-This has seen the people of some 160 nations come to call Melbourne their home.
+In the time since, this has seen the people of some 160 nations come to call Melbourne their home.

 Melbourne City view from Southbank